ContinuumIO/ui-coding-challenge/README.md

 [SCSS](http://sass-lang.com/) but you may otherwise choose the libraries you like.

 We prefer [Typescript](https://www.typescriptlang.org/) and the [PhosphorJS](http://phosphorjs.github.io/)
 framework, but they are not required.
-However, we'd prefer if you didn't use other compile-to-JS options such as Coffeescript, Clojurescript, Elm, or Dart.
+You can certainly use React, Angular, VueJS, Ember, Knockout, or anything else you prefer.
+However, we'd appreciate it if you didn't use other compile-to-JS options such as Coffeescript, Clojurescript, Elm, or Dart.

 ## Setup